Opera singer David Daniels and his husband plead guilty to sexual assault

 Daniels, Walters and their attorney declined to comment following the hearing.

-Daniels and Walters were charged in 2019 when Samuel Schultz filed a criminal complaint in 2018 alleging the two assaulted him in their apartment in 2010 after he met them at a Houston Grand Opera reception while he was a graduate student at Rice University.
+Daniels and Walters were charged in 2019 when Samuel Schultz filed a criminal complaint in 2018 alleging the two assaulted him in 2010 after he met them at a Houston Grand Opera reception while he was a graduate student at Rice University.

+Schultz said he was invited to their apartment and given a drink that led him to slip in and out of consciousness.
+He awoke alone and naked.

 The AP doesn’t normally name victims of sexual assault, but Schultz offered to publicly identify himself to help others fearful of reporting an assault.

-Daniels was fired as a University of Michigan professor and was removed by the San Francisco Opera from a production of Handel’s “Orlando” due to sexual assault allegations against the singer by a student at the university in 2018.
+Daniels, a countertenor, was fired as a University of Michigan professor and was removed by the San Francisco Opera from a production of Handel’s “Orlando” after sexual assault allegations by a student at the university in 2018.

+The lawsuit, filed in a federal court in Michigan, alleged Daniels groped the male student and sent and requested sexual photos.
+The lawsuit also alleged that Daniels served the student alcohol, gave him sleep medication and touched him sexually.